protz/dagstuhl-rust-2025/2-Proposal.md

 - what needs to be implemented in the Rust compiler to make analyses easier to implement?
 - what is the status of the Rust specification language; can progress on this specific point happen through focused working session as part of this Rust seminar?
+PM: related to my comment about "engineering" below, I would emphasize "concepts", "algorithms", etc. and de-emphasize "implementation".

 Finally, as a transversal axis, we propose to put all of the ideas above in practice by identifying common vulnerabilities, new threat models, and from there on, forming a list of missing analyses and verification targets which could be implemented as end-to-end results that rely on improvements along all three axes above.
+PM: Do we want to give this seminar a security spin, or does "vulnerabilities" include correctness bugs?

 We remark that browsing the Dagstuhl archives, we could not find a single seminar focusing on Rust specifically; given the excitement about Rust in the research community, we think it is timely and